abidarwish/IP-Hunter-for-Huawei-Modem/README.md

 2. Open the app and login to root@192.168.8.1 port 22

-3. Copy/paste this command :
+3. Copy this command and paste it in the console app :

 ```
 rm -rf iphunter && wget -q https://raw.githubusercontent.com/abidarwish/IP-Hunter-for-Huawei-Modem/main/iphunter && bash iphunter